Jan Archibald

-Jan Archibald is a make-up artist.
+Jan Archibald (born October 1949) is a British hair designer and make-up artist.
 Her work in La Vie en Rose (2007) earned her the Academy Award for Best Makeup as well as a BAFTA Award for Best Makeup and Hair.
 She had previously won the latter award for her work in The Wings of the Dove (1997).
-She won the Primetime Emmy Award for Outstanding Hairstyling for a Miniseries or Special for her work on Poor Little Rich Girl: The Barbara Hutton Story.
+She won the Primetime Emmy Award for Outstanding Hairstyling for a Miniseries or a Special for her work on Poor Little Rich Girl: The Barbara Hutton Story (1987).